Python's built-in libraries

-Built-in libraries are modules that come with Python and are available immediately after installation.
-They provide ready-made solutions for the most common programming tasks.
+Built-in libraries are modules that come with Python and are available right after installation, no pip install needed.
+They cover the most common tasks: maths, dates, JSON, the file system, random numbers, and a lot more.

 What are built-in libraries?

-Built-in libraries (standard library) are a set of modules that are included in the Python distribution and can be used without additional installation.
+Built-in libraries (the standard library) are a set of modules included in the Python distribution that you can use without any additional installation.

-Let's look at several of the most useful Python built-in libraries.
+Let's look at several of the most useful built-in libraries.

 The math module provides access to mathematical functions defined in the C language standard: